easingthemes/aem-component-loader/README.md

 // then you run so it will create if any HTMLelement with a default attribute have any component to start run();

-// Or load components only on a specific element and search a different attribute like `data-components` const main = document.querySelector('main');
+// Or load components only on a specific element const main = document.querySelector('main');
-run(main, 'data-components');
+run(main);
 ```

 ### components